 An access permit is required whenever a new access is proposed, an existing access is upgraded (paving, new culvert, etc), or a change in use of an existing access (i.e., changing a field access to a residential access, etc.) is requested.
 Acquisition of the permit is required before any work is done.

 An existing access must be a well defined roadway (no primitive 2-track roads, etc.) that meets current requirements for its type, as stated in Chapter 9 - Access Requirements and Criteria of the Larimer County Urban Area Street Standards and Chapter 10 - Access Requirements and Criteria of the Larimer County Rural Area Road Standards.
 The Residential/Commercial Typical Access handout provides easy to understand information on access requirements in Larimer County.
-Anything less than what is shown in these documents must be upgraded to meet those requirements - an access permit is required.
+Anything less than what is shown in these documents must be upgraded to meet those requirements and an access permit is required.